- Monroe One

 Academics and Technology

 O'Connor Academy (OCA) is a structured, Special Education (6:1:1) High School program of students in grades 9–12.
 We provide students with all necessary requirements to achieve a NYS Regents or Local diploma and/or CDOS credential.
-A NYS Regents diploma requires students to receive 22 units of credit including: ELA (4 credits), Social Studies (4 credits), Science (4 credits), Math (3 credits), Healthy (1/2 credit), Art (1 credit), PE (2 credits), Electives (3 ½ credits), LOTE (1 credit) *if exempt, still need an elective credit.
-OCA provides opportunities for students to reach multiple pathways to graduation in collaboration with staff, students, families and the CSE team.
+A NYS Regents diploma requires students to receive 22 units of credit including: ELA (4 credits), Social Studies (4 credits), Science (4 credits), Math (3 credits), Health (1/2 credit), Art (1 credit), PE (2 credits), Electives (3 ½ credits), LOTE (1 credit) *if exempt, still need an elective credit.
+OCA provides opportunities for students to reach multiple pathways to graduation in collaboration with staff, students, families, and the CSE team.

 -